 Some people stick rigidly to a recipe, following every step and worrying if they are missing one of the ingredients, even if it is a minor one.
 Other home cooks are happy to experiment and don’t even mind the occasional culinary disaster.

-How to Create your own Curry: Use Your Existing Knowledge
+How to Create Your Own Curry: Use Your Existing Knowledge

-The key to creating a successful dish is basing the recipe on something you have prior experience with.
+How do you invent a recipe for curry?
+Well, the ultimate key to creating a successful dish is basing the recipe on something you have prior experience with.

 That means if you have made successful soup recipes in the past, you are ready to create your own soup, or if you have made your own bread you might like to try a new bread recipe.